10 Most Expensive Premier League Signings Of All Time

 After parting with a long-serving defensive duo, Antonio Rudiger and Andreas Christensen, Chelsea desperately needed a couple of new centre-halves to fill the gap.

-Kalidou Koulibaly’s arrival from Napoli proved insufficient as the new Blues owners opened their checkbook to pour £72.35m into the coffers of Leicester City for the signature of Wesley Fofana late in summer 2022.
+Kalidou Koulibaly’s arrival from Napoli proved insufficient as the new Blues owners opened their chequebook to sign Wesley Fofana in 2022.

-Despite enduring an injury-riddled 2021/22 season, the French defender bears the reputation as one of the most exciting defensive talents in European football.
+Despite suffering several injuries, the French defender bears the reputation as one of the most exciting defensive talents in European football.

 Not since the glory days of Nemanja Vidic, Rio Ferdinand and John Terry had the Premier League seen such a dominant centre-back as Virgil van Dijk.

-Liverpool’s porous defence was often deemed the worst area of the team before the Reds splashed out £75m to lure the Dutch star away from Southampton in January 2018.
+Liverpool’s porous defence was often deemed the worst area of the team before the Reds splashed the cash to lure the Dutch star away from Southampton in January 2018.

-Four years on, Jurgen Klopp’s backline is perhaps the most formidable defensive unit in Europe, courtesy of van Dijk’s sheer presence in its heart.
+Jurgen Klopp’s backline became the most formidable defensive unit in Europe, courtesy of van Dijk’s sheer presence in its heart.

-Several outstanding seasons at Everon earned Romelu Lukaku a mega-money move to Manchester United in 2017 as Jose Mourinho insisted on making the Belgian striker his attacking leader.
+Several outstanding seasons at Everton earned Romelu Lukaku a mega-money move to Manchester United in 2017 as Jose Mourinho insisted on making the Belgian striker his attacking leader.

-Often played out of position, the Belgium international still racked up 16 and 12 goals across his two seasons at Old Trafford, respectively, before joining Inter Milan in 2019.
+Often played out of position, the Belgium international still racked up 28 goals across his two seasons at Old Trafford before joining Inter Milan in 2019.

 Lukaku’s torrid time in Manchester turned him into a scapegoat, with Premier League fans making fun of his poor first touch and lack of speed on a daily basis.

-One of the longest-running transfer sagas in recent Premier League history came to a happy end in summer 2021 when Man Utd snapped up Jadon Sancho from Borussia Dortmund.
+One of the longest-running transfer sagas in Premier League history came to a happy end in 2021 when Man United snapped up Jadon Sancho from Borussia Dortmund.

 The Red Devils were locked in exhausting negotiations with their Bundesliga counterparts for over a year.

-When the deal finally went through, Ole Gunnar Solskjaer thought he had found the missing piece of the puzzle.
-But Sancho has yet to find his feet at the Theatre of Dreams, while the Norwegian manager is long gone.
+When the deal finally went through, Ole Gunnar Solskjaer thought he had found the missing piece of the puzzle, but Sancho struggled to impress.

 Led by Liverpool’s example, Man Utd rushed into the transfer market to shatter van Dijk’s transfer fee and acquire the services of Harry Maguire from Leicester City in 2019.

-Unlike the Reds, who have gained a leader and one of the world’s best defenders in the 21st century, the three-time European champions have come up empty-handed.
+Unlike the Reds, who gained a leader and one of the world’s best defenders in the 21st century, the three-time European champions came up empty-handed.

-The 22-year-old’s fancy footwork and blistering speed made him a menace for the Eredivisie defenders across his eye-catching two-year stint in Amsterdam.
+The 22-year-old’s fancy footwork and blistering speed had made him a menace for Eredivisie defenders across an eye-catching two-year stint in Amsterdam.

-It seems that Man Utd cannot catch a break when it comes to high-cost deals.
-Paul Pogba, who left the club to become a world-class playmaker at Juventus, returned home in 2016 in a blockbuster £94.5m transfer.
+Paul Pogba, who left United to become a world-class playmaker at Juventus, returned home in 2016 in a blockbuster transfer.

-While he forged a formidable midfield partnership with Andrea Pirlo to provide a backbone to Juve’s four successive Serie A titles, he proved a disgrace during his second stint at Old Trafford.
+While he forged a formidable midfield partnership with Andrea Pirlo to provide a backbone to Juve’s four successive Serie A titles, he was a disgrace during his second stint at Old Trafford.

 Someone may have jinxed Lukaku never to shine at Chelsea.
 After an abysmal first stint at Stamford Bridge, he came back in 2021 to prove his doubters wrong.

-A couple of prolific seasons at Inter re-established the 29-year-old as a marquee striker and convinced the Blues to give him a second bite at the cherry last summer.
+A couple of prolific seasons at Inter Milan re-established the 29-year-old as a marquee striker and convinced the Blues to give him a second bite at the cherry.

-Unfortunately, the ex-Anderlecht prodigy returned to his old habits of squandering opportunities and getting into fights with a manager, forcing Chelsea to send him back to Giuseppe Meazza in 2022.
+Unfortunately, the ex-Anderlecht prodigy returned to his old habits of squandering opportunities and getting into fights with a manager, forcing Chelsea to send him back to Italy in 2022.